stephenlake/php-covert/README.md

 $operation->plan(\Your\Lengthy\Tasks\SomeSuperLengthyTask::class);
 $operation->execute('LengthyClassMethodName');
 ```
 That's it.
-Your process is now running in the background.
+Your task is now running in the background as a process.
+Get the process ID with `$operation->getProcessID()`.
+Check out the documentation for further usage and features.